 Operating segments are defined as components of an entity about which separate discrete information is available for evaluation by the chief operating decision maker, or decision-making group, in deciding how to allocate resources and in assessing performance.
-The Company considers its chief executive officer as its chief operating decision maker.
-The Company views its operations and manages its business in one operating segment operating exclusively in the United States.
+The Company considers its chief executive officer, or CEO, as its chief operating decision maker.
+The Company and the CEO view the Company's operations and manages its business in one operating segment operating exclusively in the United States.